 In connection with this offering, holders of up to 26,234,654 shares of our common stock issuable upon conversion of outstanding preferred stock are entitled to notice of this offering and to include their shares of registrable securities in this offering.
-The requisite percentage of these stockholders have waived all such stockholders' rights to notice of this offering and to include their shares of registrable securities in this offering.
-In the event that we propose to register the offer and sale of any of our securities under the Securities Act in another offering, either for our own account or for the account of other security holders, the stockholders party to the investor rights agreement and another stockholder will be entitled to certain "piggyback" registration rights allowing them to include their registrable securities in such registration, subject to certain marketing and other conditions and limitations.
+The requisite percentage of these stockholders have waived all such stockholders' rights to notice of this offering and to include their shares of registrable securities in this offering, either for our own account or for the account of other security holders, the stockholders party to the investor rights agreement and another stockholder will be entitled to certain "piggyback" registration rights allowing them to include their registrable securities in such registration, subject to certain marketing and other conditions and limitations.